Lebanese Maronite Christians: Religion

-The Maronites belong to the Maronite Syriac Church of Antioch in Hatay Province, Turkey) is an Eastern Catholic Syriac Church that had affirmed its communion with Rome since 1180, although the official view of the Church is that it had never accepted either the Monophysitic views held by their Syriac neighbours, which were condemned in the Council of Chalcedon, or the failed compromise doctrine of Monothelitism (the latter claim being found in contemporary sources).
+The Maronites belong to the Maronite Syriac Church of Antioch in Hatay Province, Turkey), an Eastern Catholic Syriac Church that has affirmed its communion with Rome since 1180.
+The official view of the Church is that it had never accepted either the Monophysitic views held by their Syriac neighbours, which were condemned in the Council of Chalcedon, or the failed compromise doctrine of Monothelitism (the latter claim being found in contemporary sources).
 The Maronite Patriarch is traditionally seated in Bkerke, north of Beirut.

 Geographic distribution within Lebanon

 Lebanese Maronite Christians are concentrated in the north of Beirut, northern part of Mount Lebanon Governorate, southern part of North Governorate, parts of Beqaa Governorate and South Governorate.